 The Loser Jamie Tartt

-It broke my heart to see him go from one person to another asking for a chance because it was almost hard to believe it’s the same man from the first season.
-Sure, he’s still the prince of all pricks, but he’s most definitely trying, and credit goes where credit is due.
-As we learn, he joins the reality TV show “Lust Conquers All” in order to rebel against his father, but his behavior on the show doesn’t sit well with anyone else and thus, no one wants him back.
+It broke my heart to see him go from one person to another asking for a chance because it was almost hard to believe he’s the same man from the first season.
+Sure, he’s still the prince of all pricks, but he’s definitely trying, and credit goes where credit is due.
+As we learn, he joins the reality TV show “Lust Conquers All” to rebel against his father, but his behavior on the show doesn’t sit well with anyone else and thus, no one wants him back.